-We self-insure costs associated with workers' compensation and health and general welfare claims incurred by our U.S. and Canadian employees up to certain limits.
-The insurance company provides insurance for claims above these limits.
+We self-insure costs associated with health, workers' compensation, and general welfare claims incurred by our U.S. and Canadian employees up to certain limits.
+Insurance companies provide insurance for claims above these limits.
 Claim liabilities are recorded for estimates of the loss that we will ultimately incur on reported claims, as well as estimates of claims that have been incurred but not yet reported.
 Such liabilities are based on individual coverage, the average time from when a claim is incurred to the time it is paid and judgments about the present and expected levels of claim frequency and severity.
 Estimated claim liabilities could be significantly affected if future occurrences and claims differ from these assumptions and historical trends.
 Estimated claim liabilities are included in accrued liabilities in the accompanying consolidated balance sheets.